 The Community well-being group of activities includes - community partnerships, economic development and district promotion, youth development, information centres, and emergency management.
+Develop a culture of collaboration and partnership between agencies, organisations, communities and individuals to deliver community well-being to the District.

 Year Programmes Year 2 (2022/2023) Community partnerships Contract with local organisations to develop and deliver events, activities and projects to support the well-being of people within the towns and District.
-Contract with local organisations to provide a range of information, such as: Up-to-date calendar of events, and Community newsletters Economic development and district promotion Management of www.visitrangitikei.nz Implementation of the Housing Strategy Implementation of Economic Development Strategy Youth development • Youth Council • Implement the Youth Strategic Framework Emergency management Civil Defence - increasing the District's resilience through: Stakeholder partnerships Preparedness and planning Enhanced response capability and capacity Community response and recovery planning Radio network upgrade
+Contract with local organisations to provide a range of information, such as: Up-to-date calendar of events, and Community newsletters Economic development and district promotion Management of www.visitrangitikei.nz Implementation of the Housing Strategy Implementation of Economic Development Strategy Youth development Youth Council Implement the Youth Strategic Framework Emergency management Civil Defence - increasing the District's resilience through: Stakeholder partnerships Preparedness and planning Enhanced response capability and capacity Community response and recovery planning Radio network upgrade